 Kuala Lumpur is a wonderful city, in one moment ultra slick and modern, the next ancient, traditional and cultured.
 Its a city everybody should experience at least once and a city that many of us these days visit because of the great connections Air Asia offer.
-In our experience there isn’t a huge amount of ultra-low cost family accommodation available in KL, but in the mid-range, $70-$150 range, there is an abundance of beautiful family options including 2 bedroom apartments some with pools and washing machines.
+Prices seem low at the moment ( 2017) they’re lower than we’ve seen even 3 years ago, but in our experience there isn’t a huge amount of ultra-low cost family accommodation available in KL but we have 1 hostel here we always use ( see here) .
+In the mid-range, $70-$150 range, there is an abundance of family options including 2 bedroom apartments some with pools and washing machines.
 Top- end luxury hotels are also plentiful in Kuala Lumpur, some with family rooms.

 Family Accommodation, Hotels, Hostels and Guest Houses in Kuala Lumpur

 All of the hotels below have rooms for a family of 4 and god reviews.
 Please note that Back Home no longer takes children under 12.

 Back Home has 4 bed dorms, 3 bed dorms and 6 bed dorms, so if, as a family, you book out an entire dorm, you’re winning!
 We’ve stayed here several times and the children loved it.
 We stayed in 2013, 2014 and 2017 and it’s always been good.
 It’s not ultra budget, but for KL it’s cheap.
 Take a look at Back Home here.

 Don’t be put off by the fact Back Home is a hostel, it has private rooms ideal for families, a great atmosphere, wonderful staff and a movie room and kitchen.
 A typical hostel breakfast is included.

 The location is ideal for exploring China Town and the Colonial District on foot and for catching the free public transport into the the city center for spectacular malls, the Petronas Towers and some world-class kids facilities.